-A driver is DUI of drugs when he can no longer drive like a sober person under similar circumstances due to the use of drugs.
+You are under the influence of drugs when you can no longer drive like a sober person under similar circumstances due to the use of drugs.

 7.2.
 Driving while addicted to a drug – VC 23152c

-A driver is considered “addicted to drugs” if he is physically or emotionally dependent upon them.
+You are considered “addicted to drugs” if you are physically or emotionally dependent upon them.

 7.3.
 Possession of a controlled substance – HS 11350

-Health and Safety Code 11350 HS is the California statute that makes it a crime for a person to:
+Health and Safety Code 11350 HS is the California statute that makes it a crime to: